Cayetano Valdés y Flores

-Cayetano Valdés y Flores Bazán (1767–1835) was a commander of the Spanish Navy, explorer, and captain general who served in the French Revolutionary and Napoleonic Wars, fighting for both sides at different times due to the changing fortunes of Spain in the conflict.
-He took part in a number of naval battles, including the Great Siege of Gibraltar, the Battle of Cape St Vincent, and the Battle of Trafalgar.
+Cayetano Valdés y Flores Bazán (28 September 1767 – 6 February 1835) was a Spanish Navy officer and explorer who served in the American Revolutionary War and the French Revolutionary and Napoleonic Wars, fighting on opposing sides at different times due to the changing fortunes of Spain.
+He took part in a number of battles, including the Battle of Cape Spartel, the Battle of Cape St. Vincent and the Battle of Trafalgar.
 He was an explorer, most notable in the Pacific Northwest, where he and Dionisio Alcalá Galiano conducted the first circumnavigation of Vancouver Island, in partial cooperation with George Vancouver.
-Over his long career he achieved the highest ranks in the Spanish Navy, eventually being named Captain General of Cadiz and Captain General of the Spanish Navy.
+Over his long career he achieved the highest ranks in the Spanish navy, eventually being named Captain General of Cadiz and Captain General of the Navy.

 Early career

 He was born in Seville in 1767, and was the nephew of Antonio Valdés y Fernández Bazán.
 Cayetano Valdés joined the Naval Academy in Cadiz as a guardiamarina (midshipman) in 1781.
-After finishing his studies he sailed with the fleet of Luis de Córdova and in 1782 saw action in the naval battle with the English fleet under Admiral Richard Howe, during the Great Siege of Gibraltar.
-In 1783 Valdés took part in a Spanish operation against Algiers in an effort to crush the rampant piracy and white slavery sponsored by the Dey.
+After finishing his studies he sailed with the fleet of Luis de Córdova and in 1782 saw action in the battle of Cape Spartel with a British fleet under Richard Howe, during the Great Siege of Gibraltar.
+In 1783 Valdés took part in a Spanish operation against Algiers in an effort to crush the Barbary corsairs sponsored by the Dey.

 Malaspina and Galiano expeditions

 In 1789 Valdés achieved a position as a lieutenant (teniente de navío) on the scientific expedition of Alejandro Malaspina.

 In 1791 Malaspina gave him command of the "goleta" Mexicana and orders to explore the Strait of Juan de Fuca and Strait of Georgia in an expedition under the command of another of Malaspina's officers, Dionisio Alcalá Galiano The term "goleta" is Spanish for a schooner-like ship but not necessary rigged as a schooner.

+Galiano and Valdés named Goletas Channel, on the northern end of Vancouver Island, after their goletas.
 The Mexicana began rigged as a topsail schooner but was changed during the voyage to a brig.
 During the summer of 1792 Valdés and Galiano circumnavigated Vancouver Island, meeting George Vancouver along the way.
 After working together for a time the two expeditions split up and arrived at Nootka Sound separately.
 Because Valdés and Galiano had begun their voyage around the island from Nootka Sound while Vancouver had begun at the Strait of Juan de Fuca, the Spaniards became the first Europeans to fully circumnavigate the island.